curv3d/curv/docs/Theory.rst

    Shapes can be infinitely detailed, infinitely large.
 Any shape that can be described using mathematics can be represented exactly.

-1. Meshs are approximations, F-Rep is exact.
+1. Meshes are approximations, F-Rep is exact.
 As you apply a chain of successive geometry operations to a mesh, approximation errors can pile up.

 2. With a mesh, simulating a curved surface with high fidelity requires lots of triangles (and memory).